Macclesfield F.C.: 2024–25 season

-Ahead of the 2024-25 season prolific forward Kane Drummond departed to Chesterfield and Luke Murphy was released.
+Ahead of the 2024–25 season prolific forward Kane Drummond departed to Chesterfield and Luke Murphy was released.
 On 17 June 2024, Clegg left his role as manager by mutual consent, and Robbie Savage was appointed head coach on the same day.
 Notable summer signings included winger Justin Johnson, midfielder Danny Whitehead, who had four spells at Macclesfield Town, striker Danny Elliott following his departure from National League North side Scunthorpe United, and goalkeeper Max Dearnley from Buxton.

-The team began the season with a 1-0 win away at Worksop Town and remained undefeated until a 2-1 loss away to Mickleover on 28 November.
+The team began the season with a 1–0 win away at Worksop Town and remained undefeated until a 2–1 loss away to Mickleover on 28 November.
 35 league goals from golden boot winner Danny Elliott and 23 clean sheets from Max Dearnley, helped the team to 109 points - a division and club record.
 Macclesfield's promotion to the National League North was confirmed with six matches still to play after defeating Bamber Bridge 2–1 on 22 March 2025, becoming 2024–25 Northern Premier League Premier Division champions, and ending two seasons in the seventh tier.

 2025–26 season

 Savage signed a new two-year deal to stay as Macclesfield manager, but two weeks later, on 1 July 2025, opted to become Forest Green Rovers' new manager and was replaced as Silkmen manager by John Rooney.
+On 16 December 2025, forward Ethan McLeod died in a car accident while returning from a game against Bedford Town.
+Following the accident, the club retired the number 20 shirt as a tribute to the former player.

+The club made history on 10 January 2026 by beating FA Cup holders Crystal Palace 2–1 in the third round to become the first non-league team to defeat the defending champions since 1909 (when Crystal Palace themselves, playing in the Southern League, beat the holders Wolverhampton Wanderers) and the first sixth-tier team to defeat a first-tier team in the history of the FA Cup.
+The result was widely described at the time as the biggest shock in the competition's history.

+In the National League North, Macclesfield finished 4th to reach the play-offs, beating Chester 2–1 in their quarter-final, but subsequently lost 3–1 to Kidderminster Harriers at the semi-final stage.
+In June 2026, Macclesfield temporarily suspended co-owner Robert Smethurst following his May 2026 arrest on suspicion of controlling and coercive behaviour.
+On 5 August 2026, Smethurst resigned as a director but remained a shareholder.